ArgusHQ/Spankchain-TokenVault/Analysis.md

 # TokenVault.sol
 ## Description of contract system
-This contract is an interface for LoopringProtocolImpl.sol
+This contract is a vault that allows tokens of investors to be locked up for a period of time.

 ## Functions
 ### TokenVault